Do you want to help to tell the story of how legal services can help end inter-generational poverty and address social injustice?

 We are seeking an experienced, culturally sensitive Grants Officer with a strong commitment to social justice, to be a member of our Grants & Contracts Team.
 As a member of BayLegal’s Grants & Contracts Team, the Grants Officer will:

 - Maintain a portfolio of grants and contracts, including federal, state and local cost reimbursable grants, as well as foundation and corporate grants;

-- Helping to develop new proposals –researching new funding prospects and working with program staff and collaborative partners to prepare and submit applications for new and renewal funding;
+- Help to develop new proposals –researching new funding prospects and working with program staff and collaborative partners to prepare and submit applications for new and renewal funding;

-- Monitoring and assuring grant and contract compliance, including working with program staff, collaborative partners and finance team to: monitor project deliverables and spending; develop and submit timely narrative reports and invoicing; processing contracts; coordinating and attending site visits with funders; and meeting any additional funder requirements;
+- Monitor and assure grant and contract compliance, including working with program staff, collaborative partners and finance team to: monitor project deliverables and spending; develop and submit timely narrative reports and invoicing; processing contracts; coordinating and attending site visits with funders; and meeting any additional funder requirements;

 - Establish, build, and maintain good relationships with funder contacts;